Geontech/docker-redhawk-swarm/README.md

 A separate Docker Compose file exists for launching the Redhawk IDE, meaning that a separate Docker Stack will be created for the IDE.
 Although the Stack is separate, it still shares the same volume and network created by the `rh.yml` file.
 Therefore, the `rhide.yml` file <b>must</b> be deployed after the `rh.yml` file.

-To deploy the Redhawk IDE, execute the following command from the <b>local</b> terminal of a Swarm Manager with a display:
+To deploy the Redhawk IDE, execute the following command from the <b>local</b> terminal of the Swarm Manager you used to deploy the Redhawk application (make sure it has a display!):

     $ ./rhide start